-Positioning sales enablement as a revenue generator and not a cost center starts with shifting the mindset away from training and onboarding, etc. and succeeds by working closely with first line managers, internal lines of business, and executive sales leaders to associate sales enablement metrics with sales success.
+The key is to position sales enablement as a revenue generator and not a cost center, and that starts with collaborating closely with first-line managers and executive sales leaders to align sales enablement metrics with revenue success.

 Also published on Medium.

 The article looks great!
 A lot of interesting things to think about.
 After I finished reading it I finally decided to start using specialised software for product matching.
 My colleagues recommended to have a closer look at this one https://priceva.com/product-matching and you know what: the results I got are really shocking 🙂 I wish I had started using it long ago 🙂

 You know sales enablement is important, but you’re not sure how to get started.
 Sales teams face a lot of challenges.
 Their managers and executives don’t always provide the support they need to close deals and meet quotas.
 On top of that, salespeople often lack the resources and training they require to succeed.
 That’s why so many businesses turn to Aritic PinPoint for help with their sales enablement solutions.

 Have you ever wondered how some companies ensure that each member of their sales team is as successful as possible?
 With Aritic PinPoint’s automation tools, you can make sure success strategy is zooming towards success.